eigenbooks/bayes-missing-manual/book/appendix-theory.md

 **Prior odds**: $O(H)$ - This term represents what you would have thought prior to making any observations.
 For example, if you have a loving and healthy relationship with your partner your prior odds that they would cheat on you would be very low.
 In our [Worcestershire cola](example) example, before we read the article, we were very skeptical of the headline and assigned our prior odds as very strongly in favor of fake news.
 In most cases your prior odds are not an exhaustive set.

 **Relative likelihoods**: $L(e)$ - This term can be considered the strength of the evidence/data/research/argument.
 If your best friend in the world tells you your goldfish is dead then there is a strong likelihood that the goldfish is in fact dead.
-If a supermarket tabloid tells you that the president is a cross dressing martian, you might find it *unlikely* evidence given the source.
+If a supermarket tabloid tells you that the president is a cross dressing martian, you might find it *unconvincing* evidence given the source and therefore a weak likelihood.
 While the prior odds are often based on your gut feeling, the relative likelihood is based on any additional information you are able to collect and the strength of the evidence.

 **Posterior odds**: $O(H|e)$ - This term is the output of Bayes theorem.
 This represents the odds of an event occurring given the available evidence.
 The posterior odds are a combination of our original belief and the strength of the evidence.
 The strength of your revised beliefs after observing the evidence can be evaluated using {numref}`tab-strength-of-evidence`.